radicle-foundation/radworks-governance/manual.md

 # Overview

 Radworks is governed by on-chain and off-chain governance processes.
 These processes together make up Radworks' **governance system**.
-Holders of Radworks' native governance token ($RAD) can participate in governance by creating, voting and discussing RAD Governance Proposals (RGPs).
+Holders of Radworks' native governance token ($RAD) can participate in governance by creating, discussing and voting on RAD Governance Proposals (RGPs).

 ### On-chain